-- 1 Open an existing scenario or create a new one.
+1 Open an existing scenario or create a new one.
 Click the Run tab.
-The Scenario Groups window appears in the top left-hand corner of the screen. - 垦
+The Scenario Groups window appears in the top left-hand corner of the screen.

-2 Choose Scenario > Start, or select all the Vuser groups in your scenario and click the Run button.
+2 Choose Scenario > Start, or click the Run button.
 The Controller starts initializing the Vusers and distributing them to their designated hosts-where they begin to execute their Vuser scripts.